krakend/krakend-documentation/extending/_index.md

 ---
-lastmod: 2024-11-27
+lastmod: 2025-02-06
 date: 2021-11-25
-linktitle: Extending KrakenD
+linktitle: How to extend KrakenD?
 title: Extending KrakenD with your code
 description: Learn how to extend KrakenD API Gateway by developing custom plugins or scripts to add new functionalities and integrate with external systems
 aliases: ["/docs/extending/introduction/"]